 LARRY KLEIN, BASS: I was called to play on some sessions that ended up becoming Wild Things Run Fast.
 I was 25, and she was unlike any woman that I have ever been around or worked with.
 I was completely impressed with her.
-In the studio, she was very open and adventurous and curious and completely game for trying new ways of approaching music.
-We became an item and she wrote "Chinese Café"/"Unchained Melody" somewhat early on in our relationship.
+In the studio, she very open and adventurous and curious and completely game for trying new ways of approaching music.
+We became an item and she wrote "Chinese Café/Unchained Melody" somewhat early on in our relationship.
 She was travelling across Canada by car, from Calgary to Saskatoon, a trip we did several times ourselves together, but this particular time she was travelling by herself.
 There is something in the simplicity of the song and its sentiment that is extraordinarily touching to me.
 It has this wistful quality to it, of someone looking out at the world changing.
 The hook of the chorus is, "Nothing lasts for long".
 She's using that line in relation to human experience but also the ecology of the planet.
-Then she interlocks it with "Unchained Melody", and the way in which she undulates between her new poem and snatches of that old song is amazing to me.
+Then she interlocks it with "Unchained Melody", and the way in which she undulates between her new poem and snatches wistful quality to it, of someone looking out at the world changing.
+The hook of the chorus is, "Nothing lasts for long".
+She's using that line in relation to human experience but also the ecology of the planet.
+Then she interlocks it with "Unchained Melody", and the way in which she undulates between her new poem and snatches of that old song, is amazing to me.
 When we worked on that together, it had this incredible power to make me cry, or at least just make emotions well up inside of me.
 To this day, when I listen to the recording that we made of it, it has the same quality for me.
-There's just something so evocative about it and sad.
-But sad in a bittersweet way, you know, in the way that melancholy is kind of sweet.
-26 MYSECRET PLACE CHALKMARKINA RAINSTORM, 1988
+There's just something, so evocative about it and sad.
+But sad in a bittersweet way, you know, in the way that melancholy is kind of sweet. <section-header> 26 MY SECRET PLACE Chalk Mark In A Rain Storm, 1988